The Leading Provider of Online Consultation, Legal Services, Education and Training

 High Courts in India

-• For Civil Appeal
+• Civil Matters

-• Second Appeal: Can be filed in the High Court against judgments, decrees, or final orders of subordinate civil courts in their appellate jurisdiction if the case involves a substantial question of law.
+• Second Appeal: Can be filed in the High Court against judgments, decrees, or final orders passed by the Magistrate Courts in their appellate jurisdiction, if the case involves a substantial question of law.

-• For Criminal Appeal
+• Criminal Matters

-• Appeals: Can be filed in the High Court against orders passed by Sessions Courts in cases where the Sessions Court has been the trial court.
+• Appeals: Can be filed in the High Court against orders passed by the Sessions Courts in cases where the Sessions Court has been the trial court.

 The Supreme Court of India

 • Appellate Jurisdiction: Under this jurisdiction, the Supreme Court hears appeals against orders passed by the High Courts.
 It can review and modify the decisions of the High Courts, ensuring that the law is applied correctly and consistently.
-The Supreme Court has the power to grant Special Leave Petitions (SLPs) in cases where it perceives a gross miscarriage of justice.
+The Supreme Court has the power to grant Special Leave Petitions (SLPs) under Article 136 in cases where it perceives a gross miscarriage of justice.
+The Supreme Court has discretionary power to grant special leave to appeal against an order passed by the High Court in any matter originally arising from a judgment, decree, determination, sentence, or order passed by any court or tribunal in India under Article 136.

 How Can We Help You?